dlab-berkeley/Qualtrics-Fundamentals/lessons/Part 1.md

 We will go through the following types of questions during this workshop and the full list of question types that one can ask in Qualtrics can be found [here](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/question-types-guide/question-types-overview/):

--   [**Text entry:**]{.underline} both words and numeric.
+-   **Text entry:** both words and numeric.
 We can add a validation that allows us to define the type of content the respondent can type into a text entry box.
 Below, I add a validation that lets respondents enter only numbers between 0-100 for their age.

 ![](images/numeric%20text.png)

--   [**Multiple choice questions (one answer and multiple answers):**]{.underline} we will create our own multiple choice questions and import existing questions from the question library in Qualtrics.
+-   **Multiple choice questions (one answer and multiple answers):** we will create our own multiple choice questions and import existing questions from the question library in Qualtrics.
 Below is an example of a question we will add by clicking on 'Import from library' which will open a question library.
 This library has pre-existing questions that are commonly used in surveys.

     ![](images/imported%20question.png)